 I also find that friendships with those who do not have children require careful nurturing.
 It is easy to vanish into the bosom of your family and their routines and not emerge for weeks, if not months.
 This is natural to you but incredibly rude to them.

 Something as simple as a visit to the local pub for a couple of hours requires careful planning.
 You can forget spontaneity.
 If you need to pay a babysitter, time with your friends comes at a cost, which can be hard for them to accept (and some may even be offended by this).
 And when they visit, noise levels are carefully monitored and God forbid that they may accidentally drop the ‘f’ bomb in case junior is scarred or repeats it when the grandparents visit.

 You can also resign yourself to the fact that many will view you as less intelligent because you do not work.
 Even surveys rarely have a box for ‘stay at home parent’.
 You may find ‘homemaker’ but generally you have to select ‘unemployed’ as the status option.
 Well, sorry, but I don’t consider myself ‘unemployed’!

 Do I want to go back to work?
 Eventually perhaps.
+Working at home would be my preference but there seems to be very few stay at home mum jobs.
 Part of me thinks I should just relax more and take every day as it comes because I am very lucky to have the opportunity to raise my kids full time.

 But there’s a tiny part of me that remembers who I used to be when I worked – and misses her.